delaneyj/datastar/site/static/md/guide/going_deeper.md

 ## Datastar Actions

 Actions are helper functions that can be used in Datastar expressions.
-They allow you to perform logical operations without having to write a bunch of JavaScript.
+They allow you to perform logical operations without having to write procedural JavaScript.

 ```html
 <button data-on-click="setAll('foo.', mysignal.value.toUpperCase()"></button>